ESMCI/cime/doc/source/index.rst

 Welcome to the CIME documentation!
 ==================================

-:ref:`User's guide - Part 1 <users-guide1>` basic use of the scripting infrastructure.
+:ref:`User's guide - Part 1 <users-guide1>`: basic use of the scripting infrastructure.

-:ref:`User's guide - Part 2 <users-guide2>` advance use of the scripting infrastructure.
+:ref:`User's guide - Part 2 <users-guide2>`: advance use of the scripting infrastructure.

-:ref:`Data Models <data-models>` design and usage of the data models.
+:ref:`Data Models <data-models>`: design and usage of the data models.

-:ref:`Driver/Coupler (cpl7) <driver-cpl>` design and usage of the driver/coupler.
+:ref:`Driver/Coupler (cpl7) <driver-cpl>`: design and usage of the driver/coupler.

+:ref:`Building a Coupled Model with CIME <build-cpl>`: how to bring a new model in to CIME.

 Table of contents
 -----------------